What Do Religions Believe Happens After Death?

 Judaism

 "Thy dead men shall live, together with my dead body shall they arise.
-Awake and sing, ye that dwell in dust: for thy dew is as the dew of herbs, and the earth shall cast out the dead." — Isaiah 26:19 Isaiah 26:19
+Awake and sing, ye that dwell in dust: for thy dew is as the dew of herbs, and the earth shall cast out the dead." — Isaiah 26:19 (KJV) Isaiah 26:19

 Christianity